janko/sequel-activerecord_connection/README.md

 # Sequel::ActiveRecordConnection

 This is an extension for [Sequel] that allows it to reuse an existing ActiveRecord connection for database interaction.
-It supports `postgresql`, `mysql2` and `sqlite3` adapters.
+It works on ActiveRecord 4.2 or higher, and supports the built-in `postgresql`, `mysql2` and `sqlite3` adapters.

 This can be useful if you're using a library that uses Sequel for database interaction (e.g. [Rodauth]), but you want to avoid creating a separate